dgtlntv/vanilla-decap-monorepo/vanilla/templates/docs/getting-started/index.md

 <br>

-## Step 2: Log in and paste the text
+## Step 2: Log in and fork the repository

 <br>